vbrandl/vbrandl.net/content/post/bind9-api.md

 (slave).
 Until now, I've been changing the DNS records by SSHing into the machine and editing the zonefile by hand.
 This worked fine since I rarely needed to change any DNS records.
-Then earlier this year, [LetsEncrypt][0] put the ACME v2 endpoint into production which allows users to obtain wildcard certificates using the DNS challenge.
+Then earlier this year, [Let's Encrypt][0] put the ACME v2 endpoint into production which allows users to obtain wildcard certificates using the DNS challenge.
 This put me into a situation where I needed to create, update and delete DNS records automatically.

 <!-- more -->

-The LetsEncrypt HTTP challenge requires the user to make the challenge flag available via HTTP under `http://www.example.com/.well-known/acme-challenge`.
+The ACME HTTP challenge requires the user to make the challenge flag available via HTTP under `http://www.example.com/.well-known/acme-challenge`.
 This way, the ACME endpoint can only verify ownership over a specific subdomain (`www.example.com` in this case).
 The DNS challenge looks for the flag